 We will need to leave the windows open to allow good ventilation within the library.
 Please do not close the windows.
 On cooler days we recommend that you bring warm clothes.

-You will need to enter Senate House from the Russell Square side.
 You may be asked to show your library card when entering the site.
 If you do not yet have a library card, please show your booking confirmation email.

 The lockers are available, and will be cleaned daily.
 There is a one-way system around the lockers: please respect distancing when using the lockers and wait for the space to be available before moving forward.
 Sanitiser and wipes are available near the lockers.